aws-samples/serverless-store-finder/README.md

 ```
 VITE_APIGATEWAY_ENDPOINT_API2=<storeFinderAPIGatewayEndpoint from Store Finder "API2" Amazon CloudFormation Stack output>
 ```
-> Pattern 2 requires a CSV file to be manually uploded to the newly created Amazon S3 bucket.
+> Pattern 2 requires a CSV file to be manually uploaded to the newly created Amazon S3 bucket.
 This will trigger an AWS Lambda function which will automatically insert the records into the PostgreSQL database.
 4. Download, unzip and upload the [us-post-offices.csv](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/NUKCNA) file (housed in the downloaded zip file) to the Amazon S3 API2 data assets bucket.
 The `aws s3 cp` command can be used to do this from the folder in which it was downloaded and unzipped.
 ```
-aws s3 cp us-post-offices.csv s3://<storeFinderDataImport3Bucket from the Store Finder "API2" Amazon CloudFormation Stack output>`
+aws s3 cp us-post-offices.csv s3://<storeFinderDataImport3Bucket from the Store Finder "API2" Amazon CloudFormation Stack output>
 ```
 > Note that in order to prevent inadvertent overwriting of the data that resides in the table, the bucket upload S3 bucket is automatically deleted after the first execution of the Pattern 2 `storefinder-datageneration` Lambda function.